Quadratically Constrained Myopic Adversarial Channels: Introduction and prior work

-Let us formally describe the problem.
+Let us now describe the problem we address in this paper.
 The setup is illustrated in Fig.~\ref{fig:blockdiagram}.
 Alice wants to send a message $\bfm$ to Bob.
 The message is assumed to be uniformly chosen from $\{ 0,1 \}^{nR}$, where $R>0$ is a parameter called the \emph{rate}.
-Alice and Bob additionally have $\Nkey$ bits of shared secret key, $\mathbf{k}$ ($ \Nkey $ could be zero).
+Alice and Bob additionally have $\Nkey$ bits of shared secret key, $\mathbf{k}$ ($ \Nkey $ could be zero --- indeed, some of the major results in this work derive AVC capacity for some NSR regimes when $\Nkey=0$).
 This key is kept private from James.
 Alice encodes the message $\bfm$ (using $\mathbf{k}$) to a codeword $\vbfx\in\bR^n$, which is transmitted across the channel.
 Let $\mathcal{C}$ denote the set of all possible codewords (the codebook).
-Due to potential randomness at the encoder either privately known only to the encoder ({\it stochastic encoding}) or shared secretly with the decoder ({\it randomized encoding}), the \emph{codebook rate} $\Rcode\coloneq\frac{1}{n}\log|\cC|$ could be different from the \emph{message rate} $R$ (which we sometimes simply refer to as the rate).
+In this work, we study three types of encoding: \begin{itemize} \item \emph{Deterministic encoding:} $\Nkey=0$ and $\vbfx$ is a deterministic function of $\bfm$ \item \emph{Stochastic encoding:} $\Nkey=0$, but $\vbfx$ is a function of $\bfm$ and private random bits known only to Alice \item \emph{Randomized encoding:} $\Nkey>0$, and $\vbfx$ can be a function of the shared key $\bfk$ and random bits known only to Alice. \end{itemize} If the code is non-deterministic, then the \emph{codebook rate} $\Rcode\coloneq\frac{1}{n}\log|\cC|$ could be different from the \emph{message rate} $R$ (which we sometimes simply refer to as the rate).
 The codebook must satisfy a power constraint of $P>0$, i.e.\ $\Vert\vx\Vert_2\leq \sqrt{nP}$ for all $\vx\in\mathcal{C}$.
 James sees $\vbfz=\vbfx+\vbfsz$, where $\vbfsz$ is an AWGN with mean zero and variance $\sigma^2$.
 He chooses a jamming vector $\vbfs\in\bR^n$ as a noncausal function of $\vbfz$, the codebook $\mathcal{C}$, and his private randomness.
 The jamming vector is also subject to a power constraint: $\Vert \vs \Vert_2\leq \sqrt{nN}$ for some $N>0$.
 Bob obtains $\vbfy=\vbfx+\vbfs$, and decodes this to a message $\widehat\bfm$.
 The message is said to have been conveyed reliably if $\widehat\bfm=\bfm$.
-The probability of error, $P_e$, is defined as the probability that $\widehat\bfm\neq\bfm$, where the randomness is over the message $\bfm$, the random noise $\vbfsz$, the key $\bfk$, and the private random bits available to James.
+The probability of error, $P_e$, is defined as the probability that $\widehat\bfm\neq\bfm$, where the randomness is over the message $\bfm$, the private randomness that Alice uses, the random noise $\vbfsz$, the key $\bfk$, and the private random bits available to James\footnote{An averaging argument shows that the rate cannot be improved even if Bob uses additional private random bits for randomized decoding.}.
 In all our code constructions\footnote{An exception is Appendix~\ref{sec:prf_omni_stoch_vs_det_enc}, where we show that private randomness does not increase the capacity of the omniscient adversarial channel.
 However, we have reason to believe (albeit unsupported by formal proof) that additional private randomness \emph{may} increase the achievable rate --- this is part of our ongoing investigation.}, we will assume that Alice and Bob may share a secret key, but the mapping from $(\bfm,\bfk)$ to $\vbfx$ is deterministic.
 In other words, Alice does not possess any source of additional private randomness.
-Conversely, all our impossibility results are robust to the presence of private randomness at the encoder (since in some AVC scenarios, private randomness is known to boost capacity --- e.g.~\cite{dey-stochastic-2016}) We will study the problem with different amounts of common randomness shared by Alice and Bob but unknown to James, and present results in each case.
+Conversely, all our impossibility results are robust to the presence of private randomness at the encoder (since in some AVC scenarios, private randomness is known to boost capacity --- e.g.~\cite{dey-stochastic-2016}) We study the problem with different amounts of common randomness shared by Alice and Bob but unknown to James, and present results in each case.